luontola/tdd-mooc/data/1-tdd.md

 ## History

-Sometime in the 1970s, the 12-year-old [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) [[1]](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) read in a book that his father had brought home, that this is how you write programs: *You take the input tape, look at its contents, and type manually the output tape that you expect to create.
+Sometime in the 1970s, the 12-year-old [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) [[1]](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) was reading books that his father had brought home.
+One of the books said that this is how you write programs: *You take the input tape, look at its contents, and type manually the output tape that you expect to create.
 Then programming is the process of writing a program, until the actual output tape matches the expected output tape.*

 Some things that should not have been forgotten were lost.
 And for two decades, the technique passed out of all knowledge.
-Until, when chance came, it was rediscovered by the unlikeliest of creatures.
+Until, when chance came, it was rediscovered.

-Fast forward to 1990s, Kent Beck had written the first unit testing framework in the xUnit family, the SUnit for Smalltalk.
+Fast forward to 1990s.
+Kent Beck had followed in his father's footsteps and was now a software consultant.
+He had written the first unit testing framework in the xUnit family, the SUnit for Smalltalk.
 It was then that he remembered the book he had read as a kid. *"If I took this type-the-output-tape-first schema seriously, then I would write the test before I had the code."*

 He thought the idea was stupid, so he had to try it.